 - It is one of the most popular PostScript and PDF document viewers, available for most Linux distros.

 - This free PDF viewer is launched from the main GNU server.

 - It is available in multiple languages and supports various file formats.

-- Comparatively, it comes with a backdated user interface but stoioll, the complete application is very simply structured which is suitable for new users.
+- Comparatively, it comes with a backdated user interface, but still, the complete application is very simply structured and suitable for new users.

 Zathura is a very popular Linux PDF viewer among top-ranked free pdf readers.
 If you have to load lightweight documents very often, it can be your piece of the cake.
 It can also load a bulk file, but it becomes a little bit slower at that time.

 But if you only deal with the light files only, it will work quite smoothly.
 It has some additional features like search text, syntax support, easy customization, and mouse-free navigation.
 It also supports other format files such as DjVu and PostScript.